rimasalshehri/Supervised-Learning-Projects/README.md

 # Supervised-Learning-Projects
-here you will find multiple projects done on Supervised Learning
+here you will find multiple projects done on Supervised Learning and there datasets